LucioOSilva/SpaceFlightsFrontEnd/README.md

 # SPACE FLIGHTS JOURNAL - a Coodesh test
 ### a web page about spatial news and research.

+## To build this project
+you will need to use [npm](https://www.npmjs.com/) after clone this repository (git clone this) you should install the modules and dependencies with next cli
+- npm install

 ## Project Details
 This application uses the style guide from [Airbnb](https://github.com/airbnb/javascript)